 Bill Yearby is listed on the 1962 Michigan Football Roster as a tackle.
 He didn’t play as a freshman because first year players did not play on the varsity in the Sixties.
 So, William Yearby spent his first year learning the Bump Elliott football system and working hard in the classroom.

 Yearby made the varsity in 1963.
 He started eight games at right tackle.
 The good news is that Bill played well enough to earn a letter as a sophomore.
 However, the bad news was that Michigan ended a promising season with a final record of 3 wins, 4 losses and 2 ties.
 Unfortunately, the Wolverines went 2-3-2 in the Big Ten and ended up in a tie for fifth place.
 A number of injuries to key players and some bad luck ruined Bump Elliott’s fifth season.

 The 1964 season was the one that Bump Elliott, and Michigan fans, had been waiting for since 1950.
 The Wolverines won their first three games before losing a heart breaker to Purdue (20-21).
-Michigan ran the table and finished the regular season with a record of 8 wins and 1 loss.
+After that painful loss, Michigan ran the table and finished the regular season with a record of 8 wins and 1 loss.
 Finally, the Wolverines were Big Ten champions (6-1-0) as Bump Elliott had predicted when he took over in 1959.
 Michigan rolled over Oregon State (34-7) to finish with a final record of 9 wins and 1 loss.

 Bill Yearby was one of the best players on a very good Michigan team in 1964.
 He was simply a force on defense.
 Yearby’s outstanding play earned him a second varsity letter and All-Conference and All-American-American honors.
 Yes, Bill Yearby had a very good year in 1964!